samsuh/2025-learnings/README.md

 7/13 - started bleh. but started to re-expose to the codebase. easing back in

-7/14 - lets give it a restart
+7/14 - lets give it a restart.
+Going to map out the current project.
+Getting back into it will prob be easier when it's a lot clearer the exact next steps needed.